Beta in Mutual Fund

 Beta in mutual funds predicts the future of the fund performance and helps to achieve more returns, which in itself carries higher risk.
 Mutual fund investments always require a measurement tool in order to analyze their performance.
 This requirement gave rise to the concept of Net Asset Value (NAV).
 However, NAV is the result of the past as well as the current performance of the scheme, what about the future predictions?
 Of course, one can derive the trend of the NAV and predict the future but it may not be completely accurate.
 Here the concept of ‘Beta’ comes of great help.

 The stock prices or the share markets have an index to measure its future.
-This index has either an upward or a downward trend prediction depending upon the market scenario.
+This index is either on upward or downward trend prediction depending upon the market scenario.
 The stock prices are directly proportionate to the performance of the mutual fund.

 Beta is the tool, which derives how sensitive the fund scheme is to the movement of the stock prices.
 Let us say if a mutual fund has a Beta of 1.5 and the Sensex is expected to rise by 10% then the fund will have a return of 15 %.
 At the same time, if the fund is expected to experience a downfall of 10% the fund will lose its value by 15%.
 Beta can be either 1, greater than 1 or less than 1.
 Therefore, as per the stock prices, profits or losses can fluctuate depending upon the value of Beta.